-Most papers will require marks to be entered in Moodle against each assessment item, including exams.
-This will allow marks to be correctly transferred to MyWaikato, where students will view their final grades.
+Most papers require marks to be entered in Moodle against each assessment item, including exams.
+This allows marks to be correctly transferred to MyWaikato, where students will view their final grades.

 - Use IC (incomplete) for unattempted, compulsory assessments only.